AdobeDocs/marketo-measure.en/help/configuration-and-setup/sandbox-testing/salesforce-sandbox-to-production-migration.md

 ---
 unique-page-id: 18874694
-description: Salesforce Sandbox to Production Migration - Marketo Measure - Product Documentation
+description: Salesforce Sandbox to Production Migration - [!DNL Marketo Measure] - Product Documentation
 title: Salesforce Sandbox to Production Migration
 exl-id: b2b71c4a-f192-43ce-a27e-cbd0ec3cf008
 ---
 # Salesforce Sandbox to Production Migration {#salesforce-sandbox-to-production-migration}

 If you chose to test [!DNL Marketo Measure] in a [!DNL Salesforce] Sandbox environment, please follow these instructions to migrate to Production once you are ready.
-The following instructions assume that you have already downloaded [!DNL Marketo Measure]'s packages into your Sandbox org, performed the necessary testing and are ready to push Marketo Measure to Production.
+The following instructions assume that you have already downloaded the [!DNL Marketo Measure] package into your Sandbox org, performed the necessary testing and are ready to push [!DNL Marketo Measure] to Production.

-Please don't hesitate to reach out to your Marketo Measure point of contact with any questions or to walk through this over the phone.
+Please don't hesitate to reach out to your [!DNL Marketo Measure] point of contact with any questions or to walk through this over the phone.

 ## Step 1: Install [!DNL Marketo] Measure Packages into your Production [!DNL Salesforce] Instance {#install-marketo-measure-packages-into-your-production-salesforce-instance}

-* Install Marketo Measure's two packages into Production with the "All Users" setting
+* Install the two [!DNL Marketo Measure] packages into Production with the "[!UICONTROL All Users]" setting

    * [Base Package](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B3KLuEAN)
    * [Dashboard Extension Package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t610000001jI6)

-* For more information about Marketo Measure's relationship with [!DNL Salesforce], take a look at [this article](/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md)
+* For more information about the [!DNL Marketo Measure] relationship with [!DNL Salesforce], take a look at [this article](/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md)
 * A bit of [!DNL Salesforce] configuration is necessary.
 The specific action items are outlined below in [Step 4 below](#salesforce-configuration)

 ## Step 2: Delete the Current Sandbox CRM Connection in [!DNL Marketo] Measure App {#delete-the-current-sandbox-crm-connection-in-marketo-measure-app}

-* Log in to the Marketo Measure application at experience.adobe.com/marketo-measure
+* Log in to the [!DNL Marketo Measure] application at experience.adobe.com/marketo-measure

    * Ensure you log-in with your original Sandbox login credentials
 * Navigate to My Account >[!UICONTROL Settings] >[!UICONTROL Connections]